-This article was updated on February 10, 2022.
+This article was updated on September 7, 2023.

 Club Level at Disney’s Beach Club

-I was immediately intrigued the first time I heard of staying club level at Beach Club.
-I began researching this opportunity because it sounded like just the type of thing my family would enjoy.
+I was immediately intrigued when I first heard that Disney’s Beach Club offered a concierge floor.
+I began researching this opportunity because it sounded like something my family would enjoy.

 For those of you who plan to spend most of your days in the parks, it’s probably not the right choice unless you’re looking for exclusivity.
 However, the club level is worth considering for those who sleep late, come in from the parks early, or know you’ll spend a balanced amount of time at the resort.

 What is Club Level?